The country is slowly becoming more like a “rainbow,” according to a new book by Paul Taylor and Pew Research called “The Next America”.

 Four of these five groups are mixed in their racial heritage.

-- 1% within the ‘Other’ category are Native American – some Native Americans are of mixed heritage
+- About 1% in the ‘Other’ category are Native American – some Native Americans are of mixed heritage

 - Asian Americans tend to integrate with neighboring communities and then become of mixed heritage in short order

 - Black Americans also integrate with neighboring communities and then become of mixed heritage.
-Black Americans are of mixed heritage sometimes by choice and sometimes by force.
+Black Americans are often of mixed heritage.
+In modern times mixed frequently by choice, and during enslavement, frequently by force.

-- White is not counted as White when mixed with people of color, which accounts for the sudden decline in White numbers over time.
-Also, Europeans do not immigrate to the U.S. at any where near the same rate that others to.
-European countries tend to provide good health care coverage and tend to have lower gun ownership and gun violence.
-In the U.K. the police do not carry guns in their routine patrols.
+- White is not counted as White when mixed with people of color, which accounts for the decline in White numbers over time.
+The other reason the numbers for White drop is because Europeans no longer immigrate to the U.S. at any where near the same rate of other groups.
+European countries tend to provide good health care coverage and tend to have lower gun violence.
+For example, in the U.K. the routine patrol officers do not carry guns.

 Intermarriage among people of different races is increasingly common.
 In 1980, just 7% of all marriages in the U.S. were between spouses of a different race or ethnicity.
 In 2010, that share has doubled to 15% of all new marriages in the U.S. Hispanics (26%) and Asians (28%) were most likely to “marry out,” compared with 9% of whites and 17% of blacks. – Pew Research